Powering Potential: History and Milestones

 In March 2016, Powering Potential celebrated its ten-year anniversary.
 In October 2016, Powering Potential was invited and unanimously accepted as the first affiliate member of Open Source Initiative operating in Africa.

-In 2016, Powering Potential established, in Tanzania, the Potential Enhancement Foundation, a nongovernment organization, as its independent partner.
+In 2016, Powering Potential established in Tanzania the Potential Enhancement Foundation, a nongovernment organization, as its independent partner.
 Local Tanzanians comprise the staff of PEF and are responsible for procuring, installing, and maintaining the equipment.
 They also design and conduct training sessions for teachers and students, and they monitor and evaluate the success of programs.

-In 2017, Powering Potential changed the name of its Computer Lab program to SPARC (Solar Powered Access to Raspberry Computing).
+In 2017, Powering Potential changed the name of its computer lab program to SPARC (Solar Powered Access to Raspberry Computing).

-In 2018, the Tanzanian Ambassador to the United Nations, Ambassador Modest J. Mero, was the guest of honor and spoke at the Powering Potential fundraiser.
+In 2018, the Tanzanian Ambassador to the United Nations, Modest J. Mero, was the guest of honor and spoke at the Powering Potential fundraiser.

 In 2019, Powering Potential launched its award-winning program in the Peruvian Amazon in Iquitos at the San Francisco Rio Itaya School.

 In 2020, Powering Potential completed three projects while maintaining Covid protocols.

 In 2021, Powering Potential implemented a SPARC project at a secondary school in the Serengeti, and conducted repairs, maintenance and additional training for 16 schools on Zanzibar while maintaining Covid protocols.

 In 2022, Powering Potential implemented a SPARC+ project at a secondary school in the Ngorongoro District of Tanzania.